duncombe/wikis/Development-of-Test-Themes.md

 *  NSF BCODMO data repositories

 <a name="scenario3"/>
-##Scenario 3: Deep Blue Water Use Case Scenario:
+##Scenario 3: Deep Blue Water Use Case

 A large community of NSF-funded, field biological and chemical oceanographers utilize the BCODMO data repositories (http://bco-dmo.org/), and a science use-case built to utilize BCO-DMO provides a good entry point for accessing the ocean science "dark data" collected by individual researchers and small teams.
 BCO-DMO hosts a wide range of data products, primarily discrete data collected from water samples and continuous data from underway instruments and profiling instruments.
 ####Questions to Guide Corresponding IPython Notebooks